Est. 1905

 The Brand

 The -V- has marked Monteith cattle since the Walter and Vera Monteith era.
 It still runs on every animal we put on the ground.
+Read aloud, it's "bar V bar" — the way cattle brands are spoken.

 The Work